 4. Golden Gate Bridge in San Francisco

 In Hitchcock’s “Vertigo”, Madeleine (Kim Novak) jumps into the water under the Golden Gate Bridge.
-Jimmy Stewart, a policeman afraid of heights has to jump in and save her with the mountainous bridge looming above.
+Jimmy Stewart, a policeman afraid of heights has to jump in and save her, notwithstanding the mountainous bridge looming above.
 Great filmmaking.
 The famous SF gate is also a common target for treacherous groups like X-Men, Apes and Terminators to blow-up or demolish.

 Some other movies filmed around the Golden Gate Bridge: